Skip to content

 Available on Kindle & comiXology.
 There are numbers on the covers that tell the proper order between the two series.

-After the cancellation of Legion of Super-Heroes (Volume 4) and Legionnaires (Volume 1), and two miniseries, a new ongoing title was published: The Legion, still by the duo of Dan Abnett and Andy Lanning.
-It ran for 38 issues before being canceled in 2004 in favor of a new reboot.
+After the cancellation of the Legion of Super-Heroes (Volume 4) and Legionnaires comics, as well as two related miniseries, a new ongoing comic series titled The Legion was launched, continuing under the creative team of Dan Abnett and Andy Lanning.
+The series ran for 38 issues before being canceled in 2004 to make way for another reboot.

 Legion of Super Heroes Icon Reading Order